medpaf/hawk/README.md

 ### MAC spoofing
 MAC spoofing is the generation of frames with a MAC address different from the address of the sending NIC.
-To perform MAC spoofing, issue the command:
+To change the MAC address of an interface, issue the command:

 `-macspoof -source [SOURCE MAC] -iface [INTERFACE]`